ndt080/awesome-frontend-interview/README.md

   <summary>Answer</summary>
 </details>

 #### 6. What conditional operators and null merge and assignment operators do you know?
 Why are they needed?
+What is an Optional Chain '?.'?

 <details>
   <summary>Answer</summary>